The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 grateful for that old Quaker adage 'let your life speak.'”

-might as well practice.
 This happened last night.

 Terry